eepp/clerrit/README.md

   $ clerrit review 15753 3
   ```

-* Review with Markdown output for Gerrit comments:
+* Review with raw Markdown output for Gerrit comments:

   ```
   $ clerrit review 15753 --md
   ```

-* Review using a different remote instead of `gerrit`:
+* Review using a custom remote instead of the default `review`:

   ```
   $ clerrit review 15753 --remote=gerrit